munendra7777/Compare-Excel-columns-text/README.md

 # Compare-Excel-columns-text
-Compare text between two column in a excel
+Compare text between two columns in an excel.